A photo shows residents awaiting rescue amid floodwaters in their facility

 McIntosh told CNN’s Chris Cuomo on Monday morning the water became waist-deep 10 to 15 minutes after it first started flowing through the doors.

-But when the situation turned dire and Lampson began calling for a rescue, she was told that first responders wouldn’t be able to help, the daughter said.
+But when the situation turned dire and Lampson began reaching out for a rescue, she was told that first-responders wouldn’t be able to help, the daughter said.

 “They were basically told no one was coming because they couldn’t reach them,” McIntosh said.
-“That’s when we decided to go ahead and tweet the photos.”
+“They might be put on a list, and that was it.”

 “That’s when we decided to go ahead and tweet the photos, because we were afraid she wasn’t going to get any help,” McIntosh said.

 Hundreds of people took to social media Sunday to seek help from emergency services.

 The National Guard arrived in trucks, she said, and were able to rescue the residents.